 But if the activity is developing an Essential Base, then your child has a better chance of succeeding and enjoying the task.

-Almost all of the fine motor activities on my site are aimed at trying to improve your child's fine motor skills,without assuming their skills are good to start with!
+Almost all of the fine motor skills activities on my site are aimed at trying to improve your child's fine motor skills, without making the assumption that their skills are good to start with!

-I hope you were helped by this explanation of the different kinds of fine motor skills activities.
+I hope you were helped by this article.

 Why not sign up for my free, occasional newsletter to stay in touch with new pages on my site?